skand1883/Mythical-Code/README.md

 - **Code Editor:**
   - A powerful code editor where users can write and execute code.
+  - Currently supports c++ only.
-  - Supports custom inputs and displays errors, outputs, and metrics like execution time and memory usage.
+  - Supports custom inputs and displays errors and outputs.

 - **Coding Arena:**
   - A space where users can practice coding by solving predefined problems.